-- 4. "Sexual intercourse" means penetration into the penis, vulva or anus by any part of the body or by any object or masturbatory contact with the penis or vulva. - 5.
-"Spouse" means a person who is legally married and cohabiting. - 6.
-"Teacher" means a certificated teacher as defined in section 15-501 or any other person who provides instruction to pupils in any school district, charter school or accommodation school, the Arizona state schools for the deaf and the blind or a private school in this state. - 7.
+- 4. "Spouse" means a person who is legally married and cohabiting. - 5.
 "Without consent" includes any of the following: - (a) The victim is coerced by the immediate use or threatened use of force against a person or property. - (b) The victim is incapable of consent by reason of mental disorder, mental defect, drugs, alcohol, sleep or any other similar impairment of cognition and such condition is known or should have reasonably been known to the defendant.
-For the purposes of this subdivision, "mental defect" means the victim is unable to comprehend the distinctively sexual nature of the conduct or is incapable of understanding or exercising the right to refuse to engage in the conduct with another. - (c) The victim is intentionally deceived as to the nature of the act. - (d) The victim is intentionally deceived to erroneously believe that the person is the victim's spouse. - B. The following factors may be considered in determining whether a relationship is currently or was previously a sexual or romantic relationship pursuant to subsection A, paragraph 2, subdivision (e) of this section: - 1.
-The type of relationship. - 2.
-The length of the relationship. - 3.
-The frequency of the interaction between the two persons. - 4.
-If the relationship has terminated, the length of time since the termination.
+For purposes of this subdivision, "mental defect" means the victim is unable to comprehend the distinctively sexual nature of the conduct or is incapable of understanding or exercising the right to refuse to engage in the conduct with another. - (c) The victim is intentionally deceived as to the nature of the act. - (d) The victim is intentionally deceived to erroneously believe that the person is the victim's spouse.